BiTrajDiff: Bidirectional Trajectory Generation with Diffusion Models for Offline Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we present BiTrajDiff, a novel diffusion-based framework that enhances offline RL by enabling bidirectional trajectory generation from shared intermediate states.
-Unlike previous single-direction augmentation methods that only model forward future trajectories from observed states, BiTrajDiff simultaneously generates both forward and backward trajectories.
-This dual-generation strategy allows BiTrajDiff to not only imagine plausible futures but also reconstruct potential historical transitions, thereby creating novel trajectories that globally connect states, including those unreachable in the original dataset.
-This leads to significantly diverse and effective trajectory augmentation, improving offline RL performance beyond the capability of the forward-only generation schemes of other DA frameworks.
+In this paper, we present BiTrajDiff, a novel diffusion-based framework that enhances offline RL by enabling bidirectional trajectory generation from shared intermediate anchor states.
+Unlike conventional single rollout paradigms, which model forward or backward trajectories from observed states, BiTrajDiff generates both forward-future and backward-history trajectories, conditioned on shared intermediate anchor states, effectively bridging previously disconnected behavior patterns in the state space.
+This leads to significantly more diverse and effective trajectories, improving offline RL performance beyond the capability of other DA frameworks.
 Extensive experiments on the D4RL benchmark also demonstrate that BiTrajDiff significantly outperforms existing data augmentation baselines across diverse offline RL algorithms.
 Future work will explore bidirectional generation for offline RL under multi-task settings with broader behavioral patterns.